Ed Miliband urges 'patriotism' in UK business policy

 "That's life.
 That's what you come into this gig for.
 What matters to me is the people I meet and the issues that I talk about."

-He also praised previous Labour Prime Ministers Tony Blair and Gordon Brown as "good sources of advice".'Not embarrassed'
+He also praised previous Labour Prime Ministers Tony Blair and Gordon Brown as "good sources of advice".

 Mr Miliband's speech on manufacturing came ahead EEF being expected to release details at its national conference of its submission to the Budget later this month, including calls for a target to cut the regulatory "burden" on business.